Paris in World War II: Liberation

 On 26 August 1944, General Charles de Gaulle leads the parade celebrating the liberation of Paris the previous day.
 Marcel Flouret is second from the right.
 (Unknown, Imperial War Museums, U.K.)

 The Allies landed at Normandy on 6 June 1944, and two months later broke the German lines and began to advance toward and around Paris.
 German control over Paris was already breaking down.
 Some 100,000 Parisians had turned out on 14 July for a prohibited celebration of Bastille Day.
 German soldiers fired into the air, but the French police did nothing.
 On 10 August, half of the 80,000 railroad workers in the Paris region went on strike, stopping all railroad traffic.
-On 15 August, the new German commander of Paris, General Dietrich von Choltitz, ordered that 3,000resistance members held in Paris jails be transferred out of the city.
+On 15 August, the new German commander of Paris, General Dietrich von Choltitz, ordered that 3,000 resistance members held in Paris jails be transferred out of the city.
 They were loaded into trains, 170 persons in each cattle car, and sent to the concentration camps of Buchenwald and Ravensbrück.
 Only 27 returned.
 On the same day, the Paris police learned that policemen in the suburbs were being disarmed by the Germans; they immediately went on strike.
 In Paris, most of the electricity and gas were cut off, there was little food available, and the metro had stopped running.